Back to jobs

 Our total compensation package also includes the opportunity to receive benefits, restricted stock units, and may include incentive compensation.
 To learn more about our comprehensive benefit offerings, please check out Life at Airtable.

-For work locations in the San Francisco Bay Area, New York City, and Los Angeles, the base salary range for this role is:
+For work locations in the San Francisco Bay Area, Seattle, New York City, and Los Angeles, the base salary range for this role is:

 $260,000 - $300,000 USD